Skip to main content

 Purpose

-In this project, the research team will develop and test a web-based tool that supports infant-toddler service providers' use of child data to individualize services for children at risk for delay in cognition, gross motor skills, communication, or social skills.
+In this project, the research team developed and tested a web-based tool that supports infant-toddler service providers' use of child data to individualize services and curricula for children at risk for delay in cognition, gross motor skills, communication, or social skills.
 Despite evidence that using child data to inform services and curriculum decisions improves child outcomes, infant-toddler educators often lack the training and resources needed to monitor children's progress on key outcomes and individualize their services based on those outcomes.
-This research team developed a web application called Making Online Decisions (MOD) that guides early childhood educators through a decision-making process to individualize language intervention services.
-Research demonstrated that children served by home visitors using the MOD show significantly stronger language growth than children whose home visitors did not use the MOD.
-However, the MODis specifically designed for use in home visiting contexts and intervention recommendations only target language delays.
-The goal of the current project is to develop the web-based MOD Management System (MMS) for designing, developing, and deploying custom MODs to infant-toddler agencies that can target delays in cognition, gross motor skills, communication, or social skills.
-To increase adoption and feasibility of the MODs, they will also be customized to each agency's service-delivery model (such as home visiting or center-based) and capable of embedding evidence-based intervention/curriculum materials currently used by the agency.
-The MODs will use child outcomes from the existing Infant-Toddler Individual Growth and Development Indicators (IGDIs) to identify children who may be in need of more intensive intervention and to drive the data-based recommendations.
+This research team developed a web application called Making Online Decisions (MOD) that guides early childhood educators through a data-driven decision-making process to individualize their existing curricula for children not making expected progress in key developmental areas.
+Prior research demonstrated that children served by home visitors using the MOD show significantly stronger language growth than children whose home visitors did not use the MOD.
+However, the MOD was specifically designed for use in home visiting contexts and intervention recommendations had only targeted language delays.
+The goal of the current project was to develop the web-based MOD Management System (MMS) for designing, developing, and deploying custom MOD units to infant-toddler agencies that can target delays in cognition, gross motor skills, communication, or social skills.
+To increase adoption and feasibility of the MODs, the research team customized the MOD to each agency's service-delivery model (home visiting or center-based) and designed it to be capable of utilizing intervention/curriculum materials currently used by the agency.
+The MODs use child outcomes from the existing Infant-Toddler Individual Growth and Development Indicators (IGDIs) to identify children who may benefit from individualized curricula or need more intensive intervention.

 Project Activities

-Through ongoing collaboration with local infant-toddler programs such as Part C and Early Head Start, the MMS will be developed and tested across four phases.
-In Phases 1–3, the team will develop, test, and refine the system based on feedback from service providers and their families through usability and feasibility testing.
-In Phase 4, they will pilot test custom MODs deployed to infant-toddler agencies using a small-scale randomized controlled trial to evaluate the effects of the system on service providers' data-based decision-making practices and infant-toddler growth in cognitive problem-solving skills.
+Through ongoing collaboration with local infant-toddler programs, including Part C and Early Head Start, the MMS was developed and tested across four phases.
+In phases 1–3, the team developed, tested, and refined the system based on feedback from service providers and their families through usability and feasibility testing.
+In phase 4, they pilot tested custom MOD units deployed to infant-toddler agencies using a small-scale randomized controlled trial to evaluate the effects of the system on service providers' data-based decision-making practices and infant-toddler growth in cognitive problem-solving skills using the Early Problem Solving Indicator (EPSI).

 Structured Abstract